 Project partners shall request at least three offers to be submitted for all contracting amounts above 10,000 EUR (excluding VAT) and below the national and EU thresholds in case three comparable offers are not available from any other sources (e.g. price list from internet).
 In case three offers are not received/cannot be acquired, the activities undertaken to acquire the offers have to be documented.
 It shall be ensured that prices for similar goods, services or works have been compared and the selection procedure is transparent, as well as the appropriate audit trail being followed.
-Project partners shall ensure the adequate selection of the candidates invited to present offers for bid-at-three procedure: evidence shall be available that all invited tenderers are qualified to perform the services requested.
+Project partners shall ensure the adequate selection of the candidates invited to present offers for bid-at-three procedure: evidence shall be available that all invited tenderers are qualified to perform the services requested (e.g. registry of the company that proves it is authorized to perform the activity for which the offer is made, in accordance with national legislation).